nemosminer/NemosMiner/README.md

 Updated/Maintained by Nemo/Minerx117

-with alot of Help From MrPlusGH and grantemsley without them NemosMiner would not be possible
+with alot of Help From MrPlusGH grantemsley UselessGuru without them NemosMiner would not be possible

 NemosMiner was based on MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner NemosMiner is currently based on NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner